-- Check that the image settings such as auto publish, registry namespace, release category, supported platforms are correct.
+- Check the image settings such as auto publish, registry namespace, release category, supported platforms.

-In the Supported Platforms section, you must select an option so that you can save other required fields on this page.
+In the Supported Platforms section, you must select an option.
+Select an option to allow you to save other required fields on this page.

 - Package and test your application as a container

 - Follow the instructions on this page to configure the build service.
-The build service is dependent on the completion of the previous steps.
+The build service will be dependent on the completion of the previous steps.

 - Upload documentation and marketing materials

-- This redirects you to the product page.
-Scroll to the bottom and click Add new Collateral to upload your product information.
+- This sends you to the product page.
+Scroll to the bottom and click on Add new Collateral to upload your product information.

 - Provide a container registry namespace